sf-wdi-18/notes/lectures/week-04/day_01_sessions_auth/dusk_auth_and_all/README.md

 subl .
 ```

-At our very least we need something like the following:
+At the very least we need something like the following:

 `simple_login/app.js`